HenriTEL/blog/tech/asyncio-vs-multithreading-vs-multiprocessing.md

 ## Multi Threading

-Use to run a few (<500) independant I/O bound tasks
+Use to run a few (<500) independant I/O bound tasks.

 **Pros:**

-- Spawning threads is cheap and predictible, since they share memory, communication is also cheap and easy, as long as you don't have race conditions.
+- Spawning threads is cheap and predictible, since they share memory, communication is also cheap and easy.

 **Cons:**

-- The synchronization points required between tasks might not be obvious and makes reasoning about the code exponentially more difficult.
+- It's easy to introduce race conditions and difficult to spot them.
+Reasoning about the code exponentially more difficult.
 - Threads are OS resources which mean not everything is under your control.
+- Due to the Global Interpreter Lock limitation, only one thread will execute code at a time, making this technique useless for CPU bound tasks.
+It will also be less efficient than async code, as the OS can stop a thread that was still busy and schedule another one, leading to more unnecessary context switches.